ioannisa/SecuredAndroidPersistence/README.md

 ## Leverage your Persistence and Encryption in Android
 *by Ioannis Anifantakis*

+In modern mobile apps, safeguarding user data is crucial.
+Whether it's user credentials, API tokens, or any sensitive information, SecurePersist allows developers to implement robust encryption and persistence with minimal effort.
+Imagine needing to securely store users' authentication tokens in a finance app—this library will help you do that efficiently while keeping the process simple.

 Android Secure Persist Library is a pure Kotlin library designed to provide secure and efficient storage of preferences, complex data types, and files in Android applications.
 By leveraging the Android KeyStore and modern encryption techniques, SecurePersist ensures that sensitive data —including complex objects and files— is stored safely, protecting it from unauthorized access.

 This library simplifies the process of encrypting and decrypting preferences using `SharedPreferences` and `DataStore`, supports serialization of complex data types, and provides robust file encryption capabilities, making it easy for developers to implement comprehensive secure storage solutions.

 ## Features
 * **Secure Preferences Management:** Easily encrypt and decrypt preferences using `SharedPreferences` and `DataStore`.